When Can a Landlord Enter a Rental Property?

 An entry policy might limit the tenant’s use of the property on a temporary basis.
 For example, a landlord could reserve the right to use a backyard area for occasional parties.

-This also applies for more rarefied purposes.
+Access policies have a lot of flexibility.
 A landlord could reserve a right to dowse on the rental property, or swim in the pool on Saturday mornings.
-If the tenant freely agrees to the policy, a court will usually uphold it as written.
+A court in general will uphold any policy that the tenant freely accepted in the lease.

 Many places do not allow lease-specific purposes for entry.
-For example, Arizona strictly limits landlord entry to only the purposes allowed by statute.
+For example, Arizona strictly limits landlord entry to the purposes allowed by statute and no more.
 Check local laws.

 Notice

 Notice must mention both the purpose and approximate timing of the entry.
-A tenant can often refuse consent to enter if the notice doesn’t mention one of these.
+A tenant often may refuse consent to enter if the landlord shows up unexpectedly, or doesn’t say why the entry is necessary.

 The following table lays out rules for notice before entry, by state.